scionproto/scion/doc/protocols/authenticator-option.rst

 .. _spao-timestamp:

-Absolute time and epoch derivation
+Absolute time and DRKey derivation
 =============================

 Firstly, the receiver entity defines an *acceptance window*.